 It is important that your LinkedIn endorsements support your personal brand and overall career goals.
 The more skills endorsements you have for your core skills, the higher rank you will get when recruiters are looking for talent.

-To make sure your profile is not coming off as though you're a candidate with a mishmash of all talents that's been endorsed by everybody in the world (including people who know diddlysquat about you), follow these tips:
+To ensure your profile is not coming off as though you're a candidate with a mishmash of all talents endorsed by everybody in the world (including people who know diddlysquat about you), follow these tips.

 You Don't Have To Accept Every Endorsement